CodePushGo/website/src/content/blog/en/a-brand-new-organization-system.md

 ## Introduction

-Hey, I am [WcaleNieWolny](https://github.com/WcaleNieWolny/WcaleNieWolny) - Capgo's lead software engineer.
+Hey, I am [WcaleNieWolny](https://github.com/WcaleNieWolny/WcaleNieWolny) - CodePushGo's lead software engineer.

 Over the past 8 months, I have been developing the [organization system](/docs/webapp/organization-system/), and as of April 14, I am happy to announce that the system has been completed 🎉 🎊

-Finally, after 8 months, every single part of Capgo is accessible to org members.
+Finally, after 8 months, every single part of CodePushGo is accessible to org members.
 This includes:
  - apps
  - statistics
  - billing